symmetry

 This site contains

-material for crystallographers, thermodynamicists and electrochemists,
+material for crystallographers, thermodynamicists and electrochemists, historians

-theory, potential theory, and probability.
+potential theory, and probability.
+The

-The owner of this site is Dr Michael Jewess (PHOTO),
+owner of this site is Dr Michael Jewess (PHOTO),

 author or co-author of the work referred to below.